 This James Beard Award-winning tome is the first major cheese reference book on the market, with 855 A to Z entries on every aspect of cheese, from animal husbandry to production to history and culture.
 With 325 contributing authors from 35 countries, this is essentially the ultimate cheese encyclopedia.
 If you're interested in learning more about specific cheeses and producers, understanding its history, and more, you should have this one on your shelf.
 While it’s not really meant to be read cover to cover, the writing is clear and engaging enough that you could do so if you wanted.

-Best for Discovering New Cheeses: The Book of Cheese
+Best for Discovering New Cheeses: The Book of Cheese: The Essential Guide to Discovering Cheeses You'll Love

 "The Book of Cheese" is a highly readable reference book for widening your cheese horizons.
 Using Thorpe’s system of "Gateway Cheeses" (a term that Thorpe has trademarked), readers will discover similar cheeses that they will theoretically also love.
 The former VP of Murray’s Cheese, who built out Murray’s extensive wholesale program, Thorpe is a cheese legend, and if there’s anyone in the cheese world who can offer a great recommendation, it’s her.
 From the nine Gateway Cheeses she has pinpointed, a whole world opens up.
 For those looking to taste new cheeses that they’ll certainly love (especially handmade options from the US), Thorpe’s book is the answer.